swiyu-admin-ch/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation-oca.md

 The logo is automatically converted to a single-color (monochrome) version.
 It is not possible to preserve color nuances.

 **Can I use an SVG for the logo?**
-Only PNG files are currently supported.
+Only PNG and JPEG files are currently supported.
 SVG or other vector formats are not accepted.

 **Can I submit a logo larger than 512×512 pixels?**
-For the swiyu app, no. The maximum supported size for logos/icons is 512×512 pixels.
+For the swiyu Wallet, no. The maximum supported size for logos/icons is 512×512 pixels.
 If the logo exceeds this size, it will be automatically resized.

 **Can I use different background and logo colors for different languages?**
 Yes.
 The system supports localization.
 You can define a background color and a logo/icon for each language.